danielsussa/resume/README.md

 3. I love IOT too.
 Thus, there are a bunch of robots and stuff that I made when I started programming.
 It was really fun!

 ## Certifications
-1. ORACLE CERTIFIED ASSOCIATE JAVA SE 8 Programmer I - 1Z0-808
+1. ORACLE CERTIFIED ASSOCIATE JAVA SE 8 Programmer I - 1Z0-808.

 ## Market experience

-**Company:** Prevent Senior (Since may/2019)<br/>
+**Company:** Prevent Senior (Since May/2019)<br/>
 **Role**: FullStack developer<br/>
 * Member of the architecture team leader board, providing solutions for dealing with performance and better code on all teams.
 * Implementation of **continuous deployment** on all projects and changing the work methodology through **github flow**
-* Responsible for exchange the old EJB comunication to the scalable REST API and assync call using messages systems.
+* Responsible for exchange the old EJB comunication to the scalable REST API and async call using messages systems.

-**Company:** Acesso Digital (jun/2017 to may/2019)<br/>
+**Company:** Acesso Digital (Jun/2017 to May/2019)<br/>
 **Role**: FullStack/DepOps developer<br/>
 * Challenged to deal with another language, it was my first time looking at GoLang, a different, simplist and beautiful code language.
 * Responsible for developing end to end a backoffice product for the companyof high criticity.
 A team of 50 analysts and AI is responsible to validate if a document is authentic, given some informations.